BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a SetResp.
+1. The EUT sends a SetResp.

 2. The SetResp contains a single UpdatedObjectResult that has an OperationStatus that is an element of type OperationSuccess.
-The OperationSuccess contains a single UpdateInstanceResult, with the affected_path equal to 'Device.LocalAgent.Subscription.&lt;instance number&gt;.', and a single entry in the updated_params map containing 'NotifRetry' as the key.
+The OperationSuccess contains a single UpdateInstanceResult, with the `affected_path` equal to 'Device.LocalAgent.Subscription.<instance number>.', and a single entry in the `updated_params` map containing 'NotifRetry' as the key.

-3. The retrieved value matches the value set in the param_settings element.
+3. The retrieved value matches the value set in the `param_settings` element.

 ## 1.12 Set message with allow partial true, required parameters pass